elmjonas/ACDB/database_v2/README.md

     - 1 lowest (DFT or DLPNO//DFT) Gibbs free energies of formation from database3DFT.pkl and database1DLPNO.pkl, respectively
 - ACDC results:
   - ACDC_NPF_rates.csv
     - ACDC simulation outputs (relevant only for specific articles)

-## USAGE OF PICKLED FILES
+## USING THE PICKLED FILES

 In order to use any database, you can:
 * use JKQC (see https://jkcspy.readthedocs.io/en/latest/JKQC.html) or see below